-The REIT has collected 100% of its contractual base rent for the six-month period ended June 30, 2021.
+The REIT has collected 100% of its contractual base rent for the nine-month period ended September 30, 2021.
 Pursuant to rent deferral agreements with tenants (the "Deferral Agreements"), the REIT agreed to defer, predominately interest-free, a portion of the applicable tenants' base rent for primarily a three-month period occurring between April and July 2020, but all rent ceased to be deferred as of the end of 2020.
 All amounts remaining deferred under the Deferral Agreements are due to be paid by no later than the end of 2021.

 The REIT assessed the risk of credit loss on a tenant-by-tenant basis based on its credit history with each tenant as well as the duration of the applicable Deferral Agreement.
-For the three- and six-month periods ended June 30, 2021, the REIT reversed the bad debt expense of \$171 and \$277 respectively (June 30, 2020 - bad debt expense of \$422 and \$422 respectively) resulting in an allowance for doubtful accounts of \$nil as at June 30, 2021 (December 31, 2020 - \$277), which reflects the reduced credit risk relating to the collection of the receivable balances totalling \$507 (December 31, 2020 - \$2,301).
+For the three- and nine-month periods ended September 30, 2021, the REIT had a bad debt expense (reversal) of \$nil and \$(277) respectively (September 30, 2020 - (90) and \$332 respectively) resulting in an allowance for doubtful accounts of \$nil as at September 30, 2021 (December 31, 2020 - 277), which reflects the reduced credit risk relating to the collection of the receivable balances totalling \$254 (December 31, 2020 - 2,301).